 4. Global Economic Conditions Deteriorating

 The U.S. is not an economic island.
 Nor is the stock market.
 U.S. companies will not be able to rely on foreign sales to help prop up revenue and earnings.
 Unfortunately, more and more U.S. companies are relying on foreign sales for growth.
-In fact, it now looks like S&P 500 companies will soon rely on foreign sales for the majority of revenue.
+In fact, it now looks like S&P 500 companies will soon rely on foreign sales for most of their revenue.

-In 2017, S&P 500 companies will not be able to rely on foreign sales as much as they have.
-And it doesn’t look like they’ll be able to safely rely on U.S. sales either.
+Moreover, it doesn’t look like American companies will be able to safely rely on U.S. sales either.

-All of these factors are bullish indicators for silver and point to silver prices trending significantly higher in 2017.
+All of these factors point to silver prices trending significantly higher in 2017 and 2018.

 5. Black Swan Events

-You can’t really predict black swan events.
-That’s the joy about black swan events; they’re something you can wax eloquently about in hindsight and remind people how much they could have made “if” they’d made astute investments in the unexpected.
+By definition, you can’t predict black swan events.
+That’s the joy about them; black swan events are something you can wax eloquently about in hindsight and remind people how much they could have made if they had made some astute investments.

 What we learned in 2016 though is that black swan events can help send silver prices higher and lower.
 Brexit was widely expected to end up with the U.K. voting to stay in the EU.
 This didn’t happen.
 The unexpected vote to leave the EU shook the markets and sent silver prices soaring.

 Many mainstream media sites declared a Trump election victory impossible.
 Pundits predicted that, if hell froze over and Trump won the election, financial carnage would follow: stocks would slide, and silver and gold prices would soar.
 This didn’t happen either.
-Wall Street digested the Trump victory and decided it would be good for the U.S. economy, and stocks soared.
-Now stocks continue to climb while precious metals like silver and gold tumbled.
+Wall Street digested the Trump victory, decided it would be good for the U.S. economy, and stocks soared.
+Now stocks continue to climb while precious metals like silver and gold tumble.

-Not all Black Swan events are good for silver.
-But there could be some events in 2017 that help send silver prices soaring, even if just in the short term.
-But that’s the joy of investing: taking advantage of opportunity.
+Not all black swan events are good for silver, but there could be some events this year that help send silver prices soaring, even if just in the short term.
+That’s the joy of investing; taking advantage of opportunity.

-U.K. Prime Minister Theresa May triggered Article 50 of the Treaty of Lisbon in March, starting the two-year countdown for the U.K. to leave the EU.
-Aside from the recent French elections in May, there are also a number of other elections in 2017, any number of which could produce surprising results.
+Aside from the French elections that were in May, and the British election that was in June, there are several other elections in 2017, any number of which could produce surprising results.
 One of the major elections to watch in 2017 is Germany’s federal election on October 22.